rehanhaider/time-manager/README.md

 make global
 ```

-This will make the `timer` command available from anywhere in your terminal.
+This builds a standalone executable and copies it to `/usr/local/bin/timer`, making it available from anywhere.

 ### Local Development